Want to open an Individual Retirement Account (IRA)? Consider your local bank.

-The More Secure the Funds Usually Means the Rate of Return is Lower
+The More Secure the Investment, the Lower the Return

-If an IRA is your only current retirement savings account, you may be better off going with an investment firm, since they can offer you an overall better rate of return.
-You do want your retirement savings to grow, so you can retire comfortably.
-Just remember to switch to more conservative investments, as you grow older.
-This should be in your late forties and early fifties.
+If an IRA is your only current retirement savings account, you may be better off going with an investment firm, since it can offer you an overall better rate of return.
+You want your retirement savings to grow so you can retire comfortably.
+Just remember to switch to a more conservative investment strategy as you grow older.
 If you want a self-directed IRA, you will need to look for one at an investment firm.

 Other Retirement Savings Options